Gloria Swanson: Wallace Beery

 Wallace Beery and Swanson married on her 17th birthday on March 27, 1916, but by her wedding night she felt she had made a mistake and saw no way out of it.
 She did not like his home or his family and was repulsed by him as a lover.
+Swanson wrote in her autobiography that Wallace raped her on their wedding night.
 After becoming pregnant, she saw her husband with other women and learned he had been fired from Keystone.
-Taking medication given to her by Beery, purported to be for morning sickness, she miscarried the fetus and was taken unconscious to the hospital.
+Taking medication given to her by Beery, purported to be for morning sickness, she miscarried the baby and was taken unconscious to the hospital.
 Soon afterwards, she filed for divorce, which was finalized on December 12, 1918.
 Under California law in that era, after a divorce was granted, there was a one-year waiting period before it became finalized so that neither of the parties could remarry.

 Herbert K. Somborn

-She married Herbert K. Somborn on December 20, 1919.
+Swanson married Herbert K. Somborn on December 20, 1919.
 He was at that time president of Equity Pictures Corporation and later the owner of the Brown Derby restaurant.
 Their daughter, Gloria Swanson Somborn, was born on October 7, 1920.
 In 1923, she adopted one-year-old Sonny Smith, whom she renamed Joseph Patrick Swanson after her father.
 During their divorce proceedings, Somborn accused her of adultery with 13 men, including Cecil B. DeMille and Marshall Neilan.
 The public sensationalism led to Swanson having a "morals clause" added to her studio contract.
 Somborn was granted a divorce in Los Angeles, on September 19, 1923.